edent/SuperTinyIcons/README.md

 These files edited by hand in Inkscape, then were minified using [svgo](https://github.com/svg/svgo) and [svgcleaner](https://github.com/RazrFalcon/svgcleaner).
 Further smallification may be possible.
 Try it!

 * Each of these has an `xmlns="http://www.w3.org/2000/svg"` in the `<svg>` tag.
 This isn't strictly necessary - but some web browsers won't display them as an image without it.
-* Newlines can be stripped - they've been kept for readability where possible.
+* Newlines can be stripped.
+In `tiny/`, they've been kept for readability where possible; in `tiniest/`, they've been dropped.
 * Rounded corners can be dropped - `rx="15%"` - the effect can be done in CSS if you want.
 * The background colour can also be excluded if you're including it elsewhere.
 * Colours can be simplified. `#FF0000` becomes `red`.